-ENVIRONMENTAL & PLANNING LAW CV
+ENVIRONMENTAL & PLANNING LAW CV (June 2018)

-Gordon Wignall has a specialist understanding of all aspects of environmental and planning work, including their underlying principles and policy objectives.
+Gordon Wignall has a specialist understanding of all aspects of environmental and planning work.
 He has a particular interest in the waste, recycling and associated industries and in the agricultural and related sectors (extending to habitats law).
 Pollution issues, including contaminated land, flooding, noise, odour, fire and air quality, constitute a significant part of his work.
 He is a recognised expert in litigation relating to private, public and statutory nuisance (including s.82 proceedings) and has written and lectured in the area.

-Gordon had an unusual training which encompassed both complex commercial law (including shipping and insurance) and serious crime.
+Gordon had an unusual training which encompassed both complex commercial law as well as serious crime.
 This has given him a strong grounding in both written and oral advocacy and there is a balanced application of both in his practice.
-He particularly enjoys appearing before a challenging court where robust advocacy may be required.
 He is familiar with conflicts of laws and arbitration principles.
+He advises and provides representation in overlapping areas which have environmental issues as their subject matter, including contract and professional negligence.
+He has been instructed un many cases covered by a group litigation order.